-- 1. identify the components, roles, and practices that are integral to the criminal justice system using specialized terminology; - 2. identify, practice, and interpret key methodological concepts used in scholarly research in the field of criminal justice/criminology and describe the limitations and/or potential policy implications; - 3. examine the principles of substantive, procedural, and evidentiary criminal law that regulate and guide the criminal justice system and its primary actors; - 4. explain the nature, extent, causation, and prevention of crime using theoretical foundations in criminal justice/criminology; - 5. incorporate information from relevant media sources to support a written product with citations that follow the APA Publication Manual.
+- 1. identify the components, roles, and practices that are integral to the criminal justice system using specialized terminology; - 2. identify, practice, and interpret key methodological concepts used in scholarly research in the field of criminal justice/criminology and describe the limitations and/or potential policy implications; - 3. examine the principles of substantive criminal law that regulates and guides the criminal justice system and its primary actors; - 4. explain the nature, extent, causation, and prevention of crime using theoretical foundations in criminal justice/criminology; - 5. incorporate information from relevant media sources to support a written product with citations that follow the APA Publication Manual.